Skip to Content

 The Terrible Impact of Ignoring Animals’ Inability to Adapt

 Coral reef bleaching is when the symbiotic relationship between the coral and its algae (the primary source of the coral’s food production) becomes stressed due to extremely warm or cold waters.
-The stressed and overheated (or frozen) coral will completely expel all of its algae.
+The stressed and overheated (or frozen) coral will completely expel all its algae.

 Bleaching Corals

-In Chasing Coral, the team documented one of the most significant and largest bleaching events in known history during 2016 with time-lapse photos taken underwater every day at the same location for over a month.
+In Chasing Coral, the team documented one of the most significant and largest bleaching events in known history during 2016, with time-lapse photos taken underwater every day at the same location for over a month.
 This event killed 67% of a 400-mile stretch of the Great Barrier Reef in Australia.

 endangered coral reef

-An animal or plant’s inability to adapt to challenges in its environment, especially the rapidly-paced difficulties brought on by humans, can not only affect that one species but a plethora of species that rely upon each other or interact together.
+An animal or plant’s inability to adapt to challenges in its environment, especially the rapidly paced difficulties brought on by humans, can affect not only that one species but a plethora of species that rely upon each other or interact together.
 Even humans can be affected by this.

 See Related: 10 Ways to Save Animals Facing Extinction